How to Set Up a Car Dealership

 You may be required to get in touch with your local council or authority before setting up your own car dealership, especially if you plan to do it from your own home address.
 However, you will also be required to take out a motor trade insurance policy.
 This will insure and protect you when driving vehicles as part of your dealership, without you having to get individual insurance for each car.

 Motor trade insurance policies are designed especially for people who work within the automotive industry, and so are flexible on the numbers of vehicles that you can add and remove to the policy.
+Motor trade insurance policies, such as those at i4mt, are designed especially for people who work within the automotive industry, and so are flexible on the numbers of vehicles that you can add and remove to the policy.
 However, it is important to consider motor trade insurance as part of your start-up costs, and it is crucial that you shop around for the best deal.